Get Funding & Stay in Control

 Step 8: Maximize Your Apple Music Presence

 Once your music is up and running on Apple Music, don’t just rest on your laurels, so to speak.
 Make the best of the platform by teasing and releasing music constantly, to keep your fans engaged and attract more listeners.
 Also, try to pitch your songs to Apple playlists, with the help of your distributor.
 This can significantly increase exposure and get you more followers, especially if you land a song on a coveted editorial playlist.
 Last but not least, promote your music and your Apple Music profile on other social media channels like Facebook, Instagram, YouTube, or TikTok, to drive even more traffic to your artist profile.
+Make it easy for fans to find your artist profile, where they can discover your videos and other content.

 Frequently asked questions